JoshSchramm94/validateHOT/README.md

 <!-- badges: end -->

 validateHOT is a package for conjoint and MaxDiff users.
-It provides functions to validate validation tasks, to run market simulations, and convert raw utility estimates into scores that are easier to interpret.
+It provides functions to evaluate validation tasks, run market simulations, and convert raw utility estimates into scores that are easier to interpret.
 All three components are key functions for preference measurement techniques such as choice-based conjoint (CBC), adaptive choice-based conjoint (ACBC), or Maximum Difference Scaling (MaxDiff).
-This package is especially relevant for the [Sawtooth Software](https://sawtoothsoftware.com/) community who would like to report their analysis in *R* for open science purposes.
-However, it also works with other packages, for example, the ChoiceModelR package (Sermas 2022).
-Further, the validateHOT package is useful for practitioners, who would like to run the analyses in an open source software.
+This package is particularly relevant for the [Sawtooth Software](https://sawtoothsoftware.com/) community who would like to report their analysis in *R* for open science purposes.
+In addition, it is compatible with other packages, for example, the ChoiceModelR package (Sermas 2022).
+Further, the validateHOT package is valuable for practitioners, who would like to conduct the analyses using open-source software.

-Researchers and practitioners use preference measurement techniques for multiple reasons, for example, to calculate the importance of specific attributes or simulate markets (Gilbride, Lenk, and Brazell 2008;
+Researchers and practitioners use preference measurement techniques for various purposes, such as calculating the importance of specific attributes or simulating markets (Gilbride, Lenk, and Brazell 2008;
 Steiner and Meißner 2018).
-Their ultimate goal is to predict future behavior (Green and Srinivasan 1990).
-To get valid results and results one can rely on, it is essential that the collected data is valid and can also predict outside tasks that were not included in the estimation of the utility scores.
+The ultimate goal is to predict future behavior (Green and Srinivasan 1990).
+To ensure valid and reliable results, it is crucial that the collected data is valid and can predict outcomes for tasks that were not included in the estimation of the utility scores.
 Including validation tasks is highly recommended (Orme 2015; Rao 2014).
-They do not only check whether your data is valid but can also help to test different models.
-The validatHOT package provides helpful tools, to run these functions (i.e., validate a validation task, run market simulations, and communicate results of a preference measurement technique) in an open-source tool.
+They do not only verify data validity but can also help to test different models.
+The validateHOT package offers helpful tools, to facilitate these functions (i.e., validate a validation task, run market simulations, and communicate results of preference measurement techniques) - all within an open-source tool.

-> The validateHOT package was primarily developed to work with Sawtooth
+> The validateHOT package was primarily developed for use with Sawtooth
-> Software and the ChoiceModelR package.
-Please be cautious about using
+> Software (Sawtooth Software Inc. 2024) and the ChoiceModelR package
+> (Sermas 2022).
+Please be cautious about using it with other platforms
-> it with different platforms (especially for linear and piecewise-coded
+> (especially for linear and piecewise-coded variables).
-> variables).

-👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data and running your initial hierarchical Bayes model, you use the validateHOT package and test how good your model predicts choices in the validation task, run market simulations, or convert your data into scores which are easier to interpret.
-To use the validateHOT package, you need to read in your raw utility scores.
-If you plan to validate a validation task you also need to provide the actual choice in this task.
+👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data and running your initial hierarchical Bayes model, the validateHOT package allows you to test how well your model predicts choices in the validation task, perform market simulations or convert your data into scores that are easier to interpret.
+To use the validateHOT package, you need to import in your raw utility scores.
+If you plan to validate a validation task you also need to provide the actual choice made in this task.
 We provide a short tutorial in this markdown.
-For a more detailed tutorial, please see the vignette that comes along with the validateHOT package (`vignette("validateHOT", package = "validateHOT")`).
+For a more comprehensive tutorial, please see the vignette provided with the validateHOT package
+(`vignette("validateHOT", package = "validateHOT")`).

-👈🏾 <u>**What you get**</u>:<br> At the moment, the validateHOT package provides functions for 4 key components:
+👈🏾 <u>**What you get**</u>:<br> The validateHOT package currently
+provides functions for four key components:

 - validation metrics

-- metrics that are usually reported in machine learning (i.e., confusion matrix)
+- metrics commonly reported in machine learning (i.e., confusion matrix)

-- simulation methods, for example, to determine optimal product combinations
+- simulation methods, such as determining optimal product combinations

-- converting raw logit utilities in scores that are easier to interpret
+- converting raw logit utilities into more interpretable scores

-For the first 3 components, the `create_hot()` function is essential.
-This function creates the total utilities for each alternative in the validation task and in the market simulation, respectively.
-`create_hot()` will calculate the total utility of each alternative according to the additive utility model (Rao 2014, 82).
+For the first three components, the `create_hot()` function is essential.
+This function calculates the total utilities for each alternative in the validation task and the market simulation.
+The `create_hot()` finction computes the total utility of each alternative based on the additive utility model (Rao 2014, 82).

 ### Classical validation metrics

-- `hitrate()`: creates the hit rate (correctly predicted choices) of the validation task.
+- `hitrate()`: calculates the hit rate (correctly predicted choices) of the validation task.
-- `kl()`: Kullback-Leibler-Divergence measures the divergence between the actual choice distribution and the predicted choice distribution (Ding et al. 2011; HG 2018).
-The output provides both divergence between predicted from observed and observed from predicted due to the asymmetry of the Kullback-Leibler divergence.
+- `kl()`: Kullback-Leibler-Divergence calculates the divergence between the actual choice distribution and the predicted choice distribution (Ding et al. 2011; HG 2018).
+Due to the asymmetry of the Kullback-Leibler divergence, the output includes divergence both from predicted to observed and from observed to predicted.
 The validateHOT package currently provides two logarithm bases: $log$ and $log_2$.
-- `mae()`: calculates the mean absolute error, i.e., deviation between predicted and stated choice share
+- `mae()`: calculates the mean absolute error, i.e., the deviation between predicted and stated choice shares
 - `medae()`: calculates the median absolute error
 - `mhp()`: calculates the averaged hit probability of participant’s actual choice in the validation task
-- `rmse()`: provides the root mean square error of deviation between predicted and stated choice share
+- `rmse()`: provides the root mean square error of deviation between predicted and stated choice shares

 All functions can be extended with the `group` argument to get output split by group(s).

 ### Confusion Matrix

-We also include metrics from machine learning, i.e., the confusion matrix (e.g., Burger (March 2018)).
+The validateHOT package includes metrics from machine learning, i.e., the confusion matrix (e.g., Burger (March 2018)).
 For all of the five provided functions, a **none** alternative has to be included in the validation task.
 The logic of the implemented confusion matrix is to test, for example, whether a buy or no-buy was correctly predicted.
 Information could be used to get a sense of overestimation and underestimation of general product demand.
 In the table below `TP` stands for true positives, `FP` for false positives, `TN` for true negatives, and `FN` for false negatives (Burger March 2018; Kuhn 2008).
-To translate this to the logic of the validateHOT package, imagine you have a validation task with five alternatives plus the alternative not to buy any of those alternatives.
-The validateHOT package now measures whether or not a buy (participant opts for one of the five alternatives) or a no-buy (participant opts for the none alternative), respectively, is correctly predicted.
+To translate this to the logic of the validateHOT package, imagine you have a validation task with five alternatives plus the alternative of not buying.
+The validateHOT package now calculates whether or not a buy (participant opts for one of the five alternatives) or a no-buy (participant opts for the none alternative), respectively, is correctly predicted.